-should be affiliated.
-Eq. (\ref{abc1}) means that the QNMs are purely ingoing crossing the event horizon and purely outgoing crossing the acceleration horizon.
-Eq. (\ref{abc2}) makes the wave solution finite at $\theta$-boundary.
-For some given $m_0$, the separation constant $\lambda$ can be obtained by solving Eqs. (\ref{ei2}) and (\ref{abc2}), then the QNMs $\omega$ can be calculated by substituting $\lambda$ into Eqs. (\ref{ei1}) and (\ref{abc1}).
-Besides, it has been shown in Ref. \cite{Kofron:2015gli} that in the limit $A\to 0$, we have $\lambda=l(l+1)+1/3$ due to the conformal coupling, which relates the eigenvalue $\lambda$ with the spherical harmonic index $l$.
-Therefore, we can map each $\lambda$ of the accelerating black hole obtained by solving Eq. \eq{ei2} to certain harmonic indexes $m_0$ and $l$.
+eq. (\ref{abc1}) means that the QNMs are purely ingoing crossing the event horizon and purely outgoing crossing the acceleration horizon. eq. (\ref{abc2}) ensures that the wave solution is finite at the $\theta$-boundary.
+For a given $m_0$, the separation constant $\lambda$ can be obtained by solving eqs. (\ref{ei2}) and (\ref{abc2}), then the QNMs $\omega$ can be calculated by substituting $\lambda$ into eqs. (\ref{ei1}) and (\ref{abc1}).
+Furthermore, it has been shown in ref. \cite{Kofron:2015gli} that in the limit $A\to 0$, due to the conformal coupling, we have $\lambda=l(l+1)+1/3$, which relates the eigenvalue $\lambda$ with the spherical harmonic index $l$.
+Therefore, we can map each $\lambda$ of the accelerating black hole obtained by solving eq. \eq{ei2} to certain harmonic indexes $m_0$ and $l$.